ISAC-GROUP/AFFC-DepGuard/README.md

 ## Acknowledgement ✉️

-If you are interested in our collection of ubiquitous wearable devices, please contact  [Yongpan Zou Prof.](https://yongpanzou.github.io/), College of Computer Science and Software Engineering, Shenzhen University.
+If you are interested in our collection of ubiquitous wearable devices, please contact  [Prof. Yongpan Zou](https://yongpanzou.github.io/), College of Computer Science and Software Engineering, Shenzhen University.